dpaetzel/LandscapeSimple.jl/README.md

 Most importantly, you have to use *all of the first $2^n$ elements* for the nicest properties.
 This seems to be especially important for discrete spaces.
 Read about the Sobol' sequence before relying on this code.

+## Open points/TODOs

+- [ ] Allow to provide `Float64` to `mkscale_minmax` to get `Float64` out

+  Right now the underlying Sobol' sequence is hardcoded to `Float32` since what it was originally intended to be used for was `Float32`.
+This means that the numbers resulting from `mkscale_minmax` (as well as `mkscale_geo` but for that function this issue is currently not made explicit) only can have a `Float32` resolution which may not always be what you want.